leilab-isep/cogsi2526-1211739-1240470/CA1/README.md

 CONFLICT (content): Merge conflict in CA1/src/main/webapp/WEB-INF/jsp/vets/vetList.jsp Automatic merge failed; fix conflicts and then commit the result.
 ```
+Git will apply all the commits from email-field to the main branch, creating a new merge commit if necessary.
+If there are no conflicting changes, the merge completes automatically.
+However, if both branches modified the same lines of code, Git will report a merge conflict, and you’ll need to manually resolve those conflicts before completing the merge.

 Open the files with conflicts and resolve them.
 ```